shannon-lab/zapdos/doc/content/source/bcs/HagelaarElectronBC.md

 Where $\Gamma_e \cdot \textbf{n}$ is the outflow normal to the boundary, $\textbf{n}$ is the normal of the boundary,
-$\mu_{e}$ is the mobility coefficient, $n_{e}$ is the electron density, $V$ is the electric potential, v_{\text{th},e} is the thermal velocity of the electrons, $e$ is the elementary charge, and $n_{\varepsilon}$ is the mean energy density. $a$ is defined such that the outflow is only defined when the drift velocity is direct towards the wall and zero otherwise. $r_e$ is defined as the fraction of particles reflected by the surface.
+$\mu_{e}$ is the mobility coefficient, $n_{e}$ is the electron density, $V$ is the electric potential, $v_{\text{th},e}$ is the thermal velocity of the electrons, $e$ is the elementary charge, and $n_{\varepsilon}$ is the mean energy density. $a$ is defined such that the outflow is only defined when the drift velocity is directed towards the wall and zero otherwise. $r_e$ is defined as the fraction of particles reflected by the surface.
 When converting the density to log form and applying a scaling factor of the mesh, the strong form for `HagelaarElectronBC` is defined as

 \begin{equation}